 Dialectical behavior therapy (DBT) and cognitive behavioral therapy (CBT) are two popular forms of psychotherapy that have gained widespread recognition in the mental health field.
 Both approaches aim to help individuals better manage their emotions and behaviors, but they differ in their techniques and focus.

 Consult with a treatment professional to determine whether CBT or DBT is best for you.
-If you or a loved one is interested in alcohol and drug addiction treatment in Orange County, we are here for you.
+If you or a loved one is interested in alcohol and drug addiction treatment, we are here for you.

 What is Dialectical Behavior Therapy?